Princess Amalie of Teck: Early life

-She was orphaned in 1841, after her mother died as a result of a horseback riding accident.
+She was orphaned in 1841 after her mother died as a result of a horseback riding accident.
 She spent her childhood and youth in Vienna with her father and siblings.

-On 13 October 1863, she married Count Paul von Hügel, an Austrian officer.
+Personal life

+On 13 October 1863, she married Count Ernst Ludwig Paul Carl von Hügel (13 April 1835 – 13 April 1897), an Austrian officer who was the son of Baron Albert von Hügel and grandson of Baron Ernst von Hügel.
 After the wedding, they moved to Reinthal Castle, near Graz, owned by her husband's family.
 Her sister Claudine moved into a Swiss-style chalet near the castle.
-She had a quiet and provincial life with her family with occasional visits from her brother Francis and his wife Mary Adelaide, as well as his children, among whom was Mary of Teck, future queen consort of the United Kingdom.
-On 16 December 1871, her cousin Charles I of Württemberg raised her to princess of Teck, just as his father, William I of Württemberg, had done with her siblings on 1 December 1863.
+She had a quiet and provincial life with her family with occasional visits from her brother Francis and his wife Mary Adelaide, as well as his children, among whom was Mary of Teck, future queen consort of the United Kingdom from her marriage to George V. Together, they were the parents of: